ShimantoRahman/empulse/docs/guide/user_defined_value_metric.rst

 =========================

 Empulse allows users to define their own value metric, following the Expected Maximum Profit (EMP) specification.
-This is useful for when the default value metric is not appropriate for the user's application.
+This is useful for when the default metrics are not appropriate for the user's application.
 The user-defined value metric can be either deterministic or stochastic, using the :func:`empulse.metrics.mp` and :func:`empulse.metrics.emp` functions, respectively.